mpostol/TP/ExDataManagement/FunctionalProgramming/FunctionalProgramming/Readme.md

 ## Introduction

-Object-oriented languages, including but not limited to C Sharp, incorporate several features that contribute to functional programming.
+Object-oriented languages, including but not limited to CSharp, incorporate several features that contribute to functional programming.
 Let’s explore some of these constructs:

-- [delegate and events](READMEDelegateEvents.md) - delegates are a fundamental construct in C# that enables late binding scenarios allowing the definition of a type-safe reference to a method; an event is essentially a delegate variable with additional restrictions,
+- [delegate and events][DelegateExample] - delegates are a fundamental construct in CSharp that enables late binding scenarios allowing the definition of a type-safe reference to a method; an event is essentially a delegate variable with additional restrictions,
-- [extension methods](ExtensionMethods.md) - the extension method to use for static methods invocation syntax similar to the invocation of type members methods and finally cascading execution chain.
+- [extension methods][ExtensionMethodsMD] - the extension method to use for static methods invocation syntax similar to the invocation of type members methods and finally cascading execution chain.
-- [anonymous functions](AnonymousFunctions.cs) - allow definition and use of inline methods that don't have names,
+- [anonymous functions][AnonymousFunctionsMD] - allow definition and use of inline methods that don't have names,

-This folder provides examples of delegates, events, anonymous functions, and extension methods.
+This folder provides examples that can be applied to explain the above concepts.

 ## Delegates and Events